shubhamnevgi/To-Do-Web-App/README.md

 2. Easily toggle between completed and pending tasks using the intuitive organization buttons.
 3. Ticking off your tasks as completed.
 4. Delete your tasks when you are done.
+5. Download it on your device like any other app.

 ## Contact
 If you have any questions or feedback, feel free to reach out to us at nevgishubham03@gmail.com.